Criminal Justice (BA)

 Requirements For A Major In Criminal Justice

-All criminal justice majors must show competency in oral communication.
+All criminal justice majors must show competency in oral and written communication.
 This requirement can be satisfied through paper presentations in the required capstone seminar in criminal justice and Writing (W) courses.
 PSC/CJ 310 fulfills one W requirement, and CJ 492 fulfills the second.

 |Criminal Justice Major||Credit Hours|